keboola/connection-docs/management/project/tokens/index.md

 You should never share the same token in multiple applications.
 The number of tokens is not limited in any way, neither are any charges associated with them.
-Therefore, every time you need to provide someone with a KBC token, create a new one.
+Therefore, every time you need to provide someone with a Keboola Connection token, create a new one.

 ## Token Events
 Keboola Connection also tracks all operations performed by each token.
 You can view the list of events from